victoria31f/news-explorer-frontend/README.md

 [Saved articles](https://victoria31f.github.io/news-explorer-frontend/articles)

 This is a study project.
-It represents news search by keywords with option to save the news you liked in your Profile.
-A user can sign up and then log in to see his saved articles, user can delete them from the list as well.
+It represents news search by keywords with an option to save the news you liked in your Profile.
+A user can sign up and then log in to see his saved articles, user can delete saved articles from the list as well.

  ### Technologies used
  - HTML5